Answers are at the right or below the question in "Light Blue".

 a.
 He started the original Protestant Lutheran Church.

 b.
-He was a civil rights leader who challenged the government.
+Luther was a Southern Baptist who challenged the U.S. government.

-c.
-He challenged the church and nailed 95 complaints to the church's door.
+Martin Luther challenged the Catholic Church and nailed 95 theses to the church's door.

 a.
 Vulgate.